SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 If you don't want to rent a car, you can take public transportation from San Francisco to Yosemite.
 This is a good option for those that plan to spend several days in Yosemite.

 It includes two transfers.
-You will first need to make your way from San Francisco to one of two Amtrak stops in the East Bay.
-You'll then transfer over to the bus to Yosemite at Merced.
+You will first need to make your way from San Francisco to one of two Amtrak stops in the East Bay, which takes about half an hour.

-Amtrak runs a bus bridge from downtown San Francisco over to the Emeryville Amtrak Station.
-It's the closest station to San Francisco.
+Amtrak runs a bus bridge from downtown San Francisco over to the Emeryville Station (the closest station to San Francisco).

-It runs from around 6 am to around 10 pm.
-You'll want to confirm the exact times it leaves San Francisco to make sure you can arrive before your train leaves Emeryville.
+Called Amtrak Thruway Connection, this bus leaves from Salesforce downtown and runs from around 6 am to around 10 pm.
+You'll want to confirm the exact times it leaves San Francisco to be sure you can make it to Emeryville before your train leaves.

 This bus bridge is included with your ticket.

-The second option is to take BART from downtown San Francisco to the Richmond stop.
-From here, you will board Amtrak at its Richmond stop.
+The second option is to take BART (the Bay Area subway system) from downtown San Francisco to the Richmond stop, which is shared with the Amtrak train system.

 This BART train runs every 15 to 20 minutes.